-- Include landowners into the BRE program and create a local real estate trends profile. - Work with large industrial land owners such as Harmac to identify future uses for their surplus industrial properties including opportunities for innovative uses of their energy and utility systems. - Work with Nanaimo Airport to stimulate demand for air cargo services on their surplus industrial lands (50 acres).
+- Include landowners into the BRE program and create a local real estate trends profile. - Work with large industrial landowners such as Harmac to identify future uses for their surplus industrial properties including opportunities for innovative uses of their energy and utility systems. - Work with Nanaimo Airport to stimulate demand for air cargo services on their surplus industrial lands (50 acres).

-1.3 Revitalization of the Downtown and Waterfront
+1.3 Revitalize the Downtown and Waterfront

 Commercial and residential growth along the Island Highway, e-commerce and changing consumer trends have collectively contributed to the decline of downtown Nanaimo.
-However, downtown remains a centre for many types of business, arts and culture and tourism.
+However, downtown remains a centre for many types of business and is the home of the Arts District where the City's premier cultural assets serve locals and draw tourists.
 Shopping niches and hospitality services are diversifying but vacant properties are still a problem.
 Yet its downtown and waterfront is one of Nanaimo's strongest strategic assets with exceptional potential for both economic and civic transition.
 There has been a shift in the demand for the types of built assets that are best suited for downtown.
 COVID-19 has pushed forward an emerging trend of more remote or work from home, coupled with an increase in demand for mix commercial/residential developments.
 An aging demographic is creating new demand for health services and downtown residential accommodation.